netactivenl/com.logitech.harmony.hub/README.md

 * Make activity on the "Start an activity" flow card selectable by changing the input field type from text to autocomplete.
 * Add a new flow card "Send a command" that can send a command to a specific device.
+* Add a new flow card "Activity changed" that can be used to trigger a flow.

+Please note [issue #234](https://github.com/athombv/homey/issues/234) is supposed to be fixed in Homey v0.8.21.
+This release of the Harmony Hub App will first be tested on that version before it's submitted to the AppStore.

 ## Release history